Billy-Spearman-WCCI/RaceCarExtension/README.md

 * `List<V>` -- a list to which elements of type V can be added.
 If you don't have a specific need, use `ArrayList`.
 * `Map<K,V>` -- a map from keys (of type K) to values (of type V).
 The most common keys are Strings.
 Values could be anything.
 If you don't have a specific need, use `HashMap`.
 * `Iterable<V>` -- Something which can be after the `:` in `for (V value : values) {}`.
 All lists, `map.keySet()`, and `map.valueSet()` are all iterables.

+# Why do we write unit tests?
+* To better understand what our classes are supposed to do
+* To make sure that our classes do what we think they do
+* To make sure that our code keeps on working .

 # My opinions
 * Make everything possible `private`.
 If it really can't be private, make it `protected`.
 If it can't even be protected, then make it `public`.